The main laws and regulations of the product safety legal regime in France are as follows.

 The liability of the producer towards the injured will not be reduced where the act or omission of a third party contributed to the damage.
 However, the producer can bring an indemnity claim against the third party whose actions caused the damage (Article 1245-13 of the French Civil Code).

 Finally, in tort claims, the producer's liability can be excluded if it proves the existence of an extraneous cause for the defect caused by force majeure or a fault committed by the plaintiff or a third party, or contributory negligence that could result in shared liability.

-Indeed, according to Article 1245-9 of the French Civil Code, the fact that a product received an administrative authorisation or was manufactured in compliance with the rules of the trade or existing standards cannot constitute proper defence.
-The number of products which have received an authorisation to be placed on the market that trigger the liability of their producer is nonetheless significant.
-There are as such dozens of open cases against medical products, pesticides and motor vehicle manufacturers, for instance.
+Indeed, according to Article 1245-9 of the French Civil Code, the fact that a product received an administrative authorisation, or was manufactured in compliance with the rules of the trade or existing standards, cannot constitute a proper defence.
+The number of products which have received an authorisation to be placed on the market that trigger the liability of their producer is significant.
+There are, as such, dozens of open cases against medical products, pesticides and motor vehicle manufacturers, for instance.